Services Terms and Conditions

-(b) Unless otherwise agreed, Klyp will utilise their professional account/s to engage the appropriate third party provider e.g. Facebook, Google.
+(b) Unless otherwise agreed, Klyp will utilise our professional account/s to engage the appropriate third party provider e.g. Facebook, Google, Bing.

-(c) The agreed monthly online advertising costs (also referred to as media buying) will be invoiced to the client at the beginning of the each month.
+(c) The agreed monthly online advertising costs (also referred to as media buying) will be invoiced and automatically paid by direct debit at the beginning of the each month.